A guide on how to upload files to WordPress

 Using Document Library Pro to display files in a searchable library

 For the optimum user experience, the best way to upload and display files to WordPress is to use Document Library Pro.
-The file manager plugin makes it super easy to upload, manage, and display files in minutes.
+This file manager plugin makes it super easy to upload, manage, and display files in minutes.

 Document Library Pro displays your uploaded files in a searchable front end media library like this: